giantswarm/docs/src/content/use-the-api/management-api/authorization/index.md

 This custom resource allows users to dynamically apply and remove `RoleBindings` across organizations.

 The `spec.template` property is used to define the desired `RoleBinding` while the `spec.scopes` property allows to specify where it should be applied.
-It is possible to dynamically apply `RoleBindings` to a specific set of organizations using a label matcher in `spec.scopes.OrganizationSelector.matchLabels`.
+It is possible to dynamically apply `RoleBindings` to a specific set of organizations using a label matcher in `spec.scopes.organizationSelector.matchLabels`.
 If the label matcher is defined, the `RoleBinding` will be applied within the organization scopes of all `Organization` CRs that carry the label.
 If no label matcher is defined, the `RoleBinding` will be maintained across all organization scopes.
 An organization scope refers to the organization namespace as well as namespaces associated with clusters within the organization.